RelativeOpNav¶

 The list of lists is nxm, where n is the number of images in the camera (all images, not just turned on) and m is the number of targets in the scene.
 Each list element is initialized to

-and is only filled in when a limb technique is applied to the image/target combination.
-The result after a limb technique has been applied will be a 1D numpy array with dtypeRESULTS_DTYPE
+Noneand is only filled in when a limb technique is applied to the image/target combination.
+The result after a limb technique has been applied will be a 1D numpy array with dtypeRESULTS_DTYPEwith a size equal to the number of processed limbs in the image/target pair.
+Each element can have a different length.

 This list of lists contains the templates generated by many of the techniques for inspection.